Tree Canopy Protection

 Background:

 Measures are urgently needed in New Orleans to protect our old growth tree canopy from damage due to road, water, and electrical projects.
 In 2020, City Planning published its Tree Preservation Study to catalyze what would become The New Orleans Reforestation Plan.
-In 2022, local nonprofit, Sustaining Our Urban Landscape (SOUL) presented data that revealed New Orleans’ tree canopy only covered 18.5% of the city, as compared to 47% in Atlanta, 38% in Austin, and 37% in Memphis.
+In 2022, Susannah Bridges Burley, founding director of local nonprofit Sustaining Our Urban Landscape (SOUL) presented data that revealed New Orleans’ tree canopy only covered 18.5% of the city, as compared to 47% in Atlanta, 38% in Austin, and 37% in Memphis.
 New Orleans’ tree canopy is roughly on par with Houston’s 18%.

 SOUL then led a multi-year planning process to create the New Orleans Reforestation Plan, a blueprint for reforesting New Orleans.
 The New Orleans Reforestation Plan was released at a press conference in January 2023, during which public support was expressed by the Mayor’s Office, City Planning, the Office of Resilience and Sustainability, Parks and Parkways, and the City Council.